Namecheap-Ecosystem/terraform-provider-namecheap/README.md

 # Terraform Provider for Namecheap

+> [!WARNING]
+> Deprecated.
+Please use the official provider: [terraform-provider-namecheap](https://registry.terraform.io/providers/namecheap/namecheap/latest/docs).

 The Terraform Namecheap is a plugin for Terraform that allows for the full lifecycle management of Namecheap API resources.
 This provider is maintained by [@KeisukeYamashita](https://github.com/KeisukeYamashita).

 ## Contributing